 Pack some snacks for your flights.
 They’ll keep you going between your last meal and the food and beverage service on your flight.

 If you checked your luggage, pack at least a spare pair of underwear.
-Better yet, packed a spare outfit and some basic toiletries for a few days.
+Better yet, packed a full change of clothes and some basic toiletries for a few days.

 Jacket and/or sweater/wrap

 Airports and airplanes can be cold.
-A sweater, wrap or cardigan and a jacket will keep you warm.
+A sweater, wrap, or cardigan and a jacket will keep you warm and more comfortable on your flight.

 They’ll also double as a blanket if you can’t get one on your flight.